high-protein breakfast biscuits 3 ways

 INSTRUCTIONS

-Preheat the oven to 400F and line a large baking sheet with parchment paper.
+Preheat oven to 400°F and line a baking sheet with parchment paper and set aside.

-get the printable recipe and full notes here.
+get the printable recipe with full notes

-makes 12-14 biscuits | prep time: 20 minutes | cook time: 35 minutes
+makes 12 to 14 biscuits | prep time: 20 minutes | cook time: 30 minutes

 INGREDIENTS

-1 tablespoon avocado or olive oil
+1 tablespoon olive oil

 1 small yellow onion, diced

-1 1/2 cups almond flour
+1 1⁄2 cups blanched almond flour

 2 teaspoons baking powder